Ashley Madison courted several buyers, landed none before attack

 Avid Life in April said it was considering an initial public offering in London, at a $1 billion valuation, with company executives expressing hope in media interviews that European investors would prove more understanding of the controversial business than those in North America.

-The emails show that Biderman received an informal approach in May from Cliff Lerner, the CEO of Snap Interactive Inc (STVI.PK), which owns the online dating site AYI.com.
+The emails show that Biderman received an informal approach in May from Cliff Lerner, the CEO of Snap Interactive Inc, which owns the online dating site AYI.com.
 Lerner suggested a reverse takeover and a Nasdaq listing.

 A spokesman for Snap said Lerner had a short back and forth email conversation with Avid Life representatives, but ultimately decided a deal wouldn’t work.